rstein66/rstein66.github.io/_projects/msms-ne-album.md

 > By [Alyssa Cohen](https://www.linkedin.com/in/alyssa-cohen-9abb25230/) and Rachel Stein

-The division of labor broke down roughly as follows: Alyssa focused on the anthropology.
+<div class="subnote">The division of labor broke down roughly as follows: Alyssa focused on the anthropology.
 I (Rachel) focused on design.
-We paired on implementation.
+We paired on implementation.</div>

-This project was initially created for NYU Museum Studies' graduate course [Digital Frictions - Museum Accessibility and Digital Design](https://as.nyu.edu/departments/museumstudies/courses/spring-2024-course-schedule.html) (Spring 2024).
+<div class="subnote">This project was initially created for NYU Museum Studies' graduate course <a href="https://as.nyu.edu/departments/museumstudies/courses/spring-2024-course-schedule.html" target="_blank">Digital Frictions - Museum Accessibility and Digital Design</a> (Spring 2024).</div>

 **Shorthand:**